 Issues with functionality is one thing, but the overall appearance of your website is another key factor when it comes to CRO.

 Your site is the equivalent of a shop window when it comes to showcasing your products and services to potential customers.
-If your design looks low in quality with inconsistent typography, blurry imagery and unappealing colour schemes, it reflects poorly on your brand and is indicative of the quality of the product or service your customer can expect from you.
+If your design looks low in quality with inconsistent typography, blurry imagery and incoherent colour schemes, it reflects poorly on your brand and is indicative of the quality of the product or service your customer can expect from you.

-When designing your website, first carefully consider your customer’s journey and what information is most important to them.
+When designing your website, carefully consider your customer’s journey and what information is most important to them.
 If high quality imagery and product shots best illustrate what you’re offering, focus on pairing them with informative but short descriptions.
 After all, a picture can be worth a thousand words.

-Your site lacks quality content and imagery
+Your site lacks quality content

 Consider what information they want to find, then create insightful and accurate product descriptions, informative blog content and a thorough FAQ page to help guide them along their path to purchase.

 With visual search growing in popularity — according to Invespcro, more than 36% of online shoppers say they have used visual search and more than half of them claim visual information is more useful to them than text information — imagery is playing an even more pivotal role in consumers finding your products.
-While search engines can’t see your images, they can match the results to certain queries, and so you should use alt text with relevant keywords to help search engines show your product image as a result.
+You can optimise your website imagery for Google Image search by using descriptive alt text.

 There’s no incentive to make a purchase

-Leverage the power of FOMO by communicating why your user must perform an action – whether that be when making a purchase or signing up to your newsletter – or risk losing out on a limited time offer.
-This tactic can be used both on your site with a banner or pop-up, as well across your marketing activity, with a timely social media post, paid ad or email campaign.
+Leverage the power of FOMO by communicating why your user must perform an action, or risk losing out on a limited-time offer.
+You might call this 'dark side' marketing, but it's a tried-and-tested tactic that can be used both on your site with a banner or pop-up, as well across your marketing activity, with a timely social media post, paid ad or email campaign.

 You have unclear CTAs